tempestphp/tempest-docs/src/Web/Blog/articles/2026-03-13-truly-decoupled-discovery.md

 ### An example

 Let's say you're building an event-sourced system where "projectors" can be used to replay all previously stored events.
-You want to build a command that shows all available projectors where the user wants to select all relevant projectors.
+You want to build a command that shows all available projectors where the user can select the relevant projectors.
 Furthermore, whenever an event is dispatched, you need to loop over that same list of projectors to find out which events should be passed to which ones.

 The interface would look something like this: